gmr/flatdict/docs/index.rst

-..
-FlatDict documentation master file, created by
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 FlatDict
 ========
 |Version| |Status| |Coverage| |License|

-**FlatDict** is a Python module for interacting with nested dicts as a single level dict with delimited keys.
-FlatDict supports Python 2.7+ and 3.4+.
+:py:module:`flatdict` is a Python module for interacting with nested dicts as a single level dict with delimited keys. `flatdict` supports Python 2.7+ and 3.4+.

 Jump to :ref:`installation`, :ref:`example`, or :ref:`docs`.